 For those of us lucky enough to live near woody places, there’s an excellent way to make money.
 And that is by making natural charcoal that people love to use for home BBQs or burning incense and fragrant resins.
-You’ll require lots of woods and twigs and a metal barrel.
+You’ll require lots of wood and twigs and a metal barrel.
 Make a fire at the bottom of this barrel and place the wood and twigs vertically.

 The heat from the fire starts charring the wood to give natural charcoal.
-The process can take some time depending upon weather and dampness of the wood you’ll use.
+The process can take some time, depending upon the weather and dampness of the wood you’ll use.
 However, natural charcoal is always in demand among discerning buyers that enjoy BBQ, due to the natural smoky flavor it imparts to the meat.

 Just like postage stamps, there’s also a major hobby of people that collect labels of all sorts.
-Read a good tutorial on how to remove product labels from bottles, jars, tins and other containers.
+Read a good tutorial on how to remove product labels from bottles, jars, tins, and other containers.
 Remember, the trick here is to remove the label carefully without damaging it in any manner.
 Dry these labels and sell them on eBay for cash.
 You’ll find lots of collectors queuing up for these labels.

 26. Cigarette Lighters

-Visit clubs, pubs, bars and other places to collect discarded cigarette lighters that run on gas.
+Visit clubs, pubs, bars, and other places to collect discarded cigarette lighters that run on gas.
 Generally, these cigarette lighters are not refillable, as it’s commonly believed.
 Therefore, most people throw them away.
-And a large number of these lighters can be found at clubs, pubs, smoking joints and similar places.
+And a large number of these lighters can be found at clubs, pubs, smoking joints, and similar places.